-It is safe for most people to drink small amounts of alcohol ,on a regular basis, and have moderate amounts of alcohol more occasionally.
+It is safe for most people to drink small amounts of alcohol on a regular basis, and have moderate amounts more occasionally.
 But how much is safe?

 Yet for any person, too much alcohol at once can affect the brain, as shown here:

 Some new studies are showing that that for many people, there are increased health risks at lower levels of alcohol consumption that once thought.
 Other studies show that moderate alcohol drinking provides protection against other medical conditions.

 Moderate alcohol consumption as risk factor for adverse brain outcomes and cognitive decline: longitudinal cohort study